X-ray magnetic circular dichroism and resonant inelastic X-ray scattering explained: role of many-body correlation and valence fluctuations: Supplementary References

-\end{widetext} where $\delta_b$ is the broadening parameter for the RIXS spectra.
-Here, we set $\delta_{\rm in} = \delta_b = 0.3$ eV.
+where $\delta_b$ is the broadening parameter for the RIXS spectra.
+Given that the experimental resolution of the RIXS measurement using a transition-edge-sensor spectrometer is about 1.5 eV, we set $\delta_b$ to be 0.75 eV.
+Additionally, we assume $\delta_{\rm in} = 0.3$ eV.
 We utilize the Lanczos method to solve the RIXS intensity in Eq.~\ref{Eq:RIXS}, and the complex-shifted minimal residual method to solve for the state in Eq.~\ref{Eq:Pin}.

 In the AIM calculation, we set $\mathbf{q}=0$ and obtain the RIXS intensity for the circularly polarized incident X-raya photon ($m=\pm1$) as follows: